 IORT delivers a concentrated dose of radiation therapy to a tumor bed during surgery, helping to kill microscopic disease, reduce radiation treatment times or provide an added radiation boost.
 It is performed immediately following the removal of a breast lump, before the lumpectomy incision is closed.
 A large dose of radiation is focused directly on the surgery site.

-“Within a month of surgery, I went back to the CTCA to find out I was cancer-free, and no more treatment was needed,” says Cheryl.
+“Within a month of surgery, I went back to CTCA to find out I was cancer-free, and no more treatment was needed,” says Cheryl.

 A Daughter’s Support